 When setting up the scanner to run on a Modbus system, the devices must be programmed with matching Baud Rate and Parity.
 Failure to match up the network devices' parameters may result in communication breaks.

-- 1. The byte-to-byte timeout setting may be adjusted to fix communication errors with slow devices. - 2.
-The Transmit Delay of the Master must be greater than the Snooper or the slave devices being polled. - 3.
-When using the M-Link to connect to a Modbus network, the PD6088/PD6089 cannot be used as a Master, but can be used as a Snooper or as a Slave.
-In order to use the PD6088/PD6089 as a Master, the scanner must connect to the Modbus Network via the three-wire terminal connector on the back of the scanner.
+- The byte-to-byte timeout setting may be adjusted to fix communication errors with slow devices. - The Transmit Delay of the Master must be greater than the Snooper or the slave devices being polled.

 Scanner Mode Selection